Dimitar-Stoimenov/react-softuni-project/README.md

 https://react-project-defense-silentyo.web.app/

-# I'm using a custom built nodeJS server hosted on Heroku, along MongoDB Atlas database.
+## I'm using a custom built nodeJS server hosted on Heroku, along with a MongoDB Atlas database.